doubleunion/arooo/README.md

 Tests, also known as specs, are great!
 Adding tests is a great pull request all on its own.
 Please try to write tests when you add or change functionality.

-Run `rake db:test:prepare` after you pull or make any changes to the app, generally.
+Run `rake db:test:prepare` after you pull or make any changes to the app, so make sure that your test database has the correct database schema

-Make sure `bundle exec rails spec` passes before pushing your changes.
+Make sure `bundle exec rake spec` passes before pushing your changes.
 (Our TravisCI integration will double-check before we merge code, so it's ok if you forget sometimes) :)

-If you want to add a new kind of tests, or refactor the existing tests, do it!

 ### User states

-The current User state machine can be found in `app/models/user.rb` It is the main moving piece of the application.
+The User state machine can be found in `app/models/user.rb` It is the main moving piece of the application.

 Valid states: